Azure/autorest.typescript/test/integration/generated/validation/README.md

-# ValidationClient library for JavaScript
+# Validation client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for ValidationClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Validation client.

 Test Infrastructure for AutoRest.
 No server backend exists for these tests.